We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Interpret the Result: Compare the TWA to relevant occupational noise exposure limits set by regulatory bodies such as OSHA.
 If the TWA exceeds these limits, it indicates that the noise exposure is excessive, and steps should be taken to reduce the noise level or the duration of exposure.

-If noise levels in your workplace exceed those listed in the table below, you must use engineering or administrative controls to reduce employee exposures.
-If these controls are not adequate, employees must also use hearing protectors to reduce exposures to safe levels.
+The action level is different from the Permissible Exposure Limit (PEL).
+The PEL is 90 dBA for an 8-hour TWA.
+If noise levels exceed the PEL, employers must use engineering or administrative controls to reduce exposure.
+If these controls are not enough, employees must also use hearing protection devices to reduce noise exposure to a safe level.

 Duration Per Day Maximum Exposure Level (dB)